brian14708/wh-briefings/presidential-actions/2021-11/2021-11-18-executive-order-on-the-termination-of-emergency-with-respect-to-the-situation-in-burundi.md

 modified_time: 2021-11-18 09:22:20-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/11/18/executive-order-on-the-termination-of-emergency-with-respect-to-the-situation-in-burundi/
 published_time: 2021-11-18 09:22:19-05:00
-title: Executive Order on the Termination of Emergency With Respect To the Situation in Burundi
+title: "Executive Order on the Termination of Emergency With Respect To the Situation\
+  \ in\_Burundi"
 ---

 By the authority vested in me as President by the Constitution and the